hupe13/extensions-leaflet-map-github/readme.md

 * You can group the elements on the map by criteria and show/hide them.

-* Create an overview map with geo-locations provided in the pages and posts (idea from @codade).
+* Create an overview map with geo-locations provided in the pages and posts.

 * Get a tooltip when hovering over an element.